MarieCHessler/yoga-and-more/README.md

 <br>

 ### Features for the future
-* A video where the teachers introduce the studio and themselves.
+* Back to top link, or hamburger menu, beside section headlines.
+Needed if content grows.
 * Send functionality for the contact form.
 As of now GET is used instead of POST, since there is nowhere to post the info to.
 Validation is needed, and I have not learned that yet, so I have used GET together with an action that takes the user to a Thank you page that opens in a new window.
+* A video where the teachers introduce the studio and themselves.

 <br>